Table of contents

 Cloud-based applications are experiencing tremendous growth.
-By 2022, it will reach $101.3 billion, predicts Statista.
+The global cloud applications market is projected to reach $947.3 billion by 2027, growing at a CAGR of 14.2% from 2022 to 2027.
 It’s an ideal time to catch up with the trend and think about creating an app.
 However, you should choose between SPA vs. MPA before putting your mind and money into it.

 What is SPA?